5463Fi-FOSS/Key-Management-System/README.md

 - Over Add you can Add Member/Keys and Verify a key.
 [This way is not recommended at this time add this data as Insert in the DB]
 - Exit is a second way to close this Programm

+# Notes

+The sceenshots are from MacOS so it's prettier.

+There are also a few good features missing that I will add to the Isssue tracker soon

 # Contributing

 Contributions are highly welcome.